enkidevs/curriculum/sql/dml/insert/insert-order-matters-i.md

 (3, "Catalin");
 ```

-That's it.
+That's it!
 All you have to do is separate each entry by a comma.
 This is the resulting table:

 | id | name    |
 |----|---------|